Call Us Today: 281.673.6595

 4) that their testimony be based on sound scientific principles and

-5) that any uncertainties or limitations associated with their testing be
+5) that any uncertainties or limitations associated with their testing be acknowledged and explained.

 The use of laymen such as police officers to testify about scientific matters effectively circumvents each element of this set of constraints.